Opinion

 11

-Bill Frezza about 11 years ago
+Bill Frezza over 11 years ago

 Number 8 - I don't feel it's my place to discuss religion, politics, or sexual orientation when I address the pledge class in my official capacity as house corporation president.
 That being said, I can assure you that Chi Phi is both diverse and accepting with respect to these parameters.
 I treasure my relationships with my gay brothers just as strongly as I do with my straight brothers.